Quinton-Bel/csci3055u-project-template/README.md

 > - Clang importer
 > - Swift Intermediate Language Generation
 > - Swift Intermediate Language Optimizations <br />
-> If you install the swift compiler from their website and the other tools they have available you can enter a REPL in your terminal to practice using the language.
+> If you install the swift compiler from their website and the other tools they have available you can enter a REPL in your terminal to practice using the language. <br />
+> *Other Tools:*
-> *Other Tools:* There are many different package / dependency managers for Swift one that I found interesting was Cocoa
+> - There are many different package / dependency managers for Swift one that I found interesting was Cocoa
+> - There are also [online interpreters](http://online.swiftplayground.run/) that can run Swift code.
+For begginers these are great tools because you dont have to mess around with the setup and still get to use the language <br />

 ## About the standard library